 Note: On November 3, 2009, MLP announced that it would cease all pineapple operations on the island of Maui and lay off an estimated 285 employees, or 45 pecent of its workforce (Segal, 2009).
 Due to the uncertainty of long-term plans for MLP, its land holdings, and water use associated with its operations, the Commission staff has decided to retain the information on water use and economic impact as part of this report.
+With regards to Kuhiwa Well, which sits adjacent to Makapipi Stream, it should be noted that condition 4 of the Decision and Order in the Kuhiwa Well Contested Case Hearing states "Use of water from the well shall be for pineapple irrigation only" (Findings of Fact, Conclusions of Law, and Decision and Order, 1991).
 Further dicussions between MLP and the Commission will be necessary to determine impacts to continued water use and existing infrastructure.